 Born in Dieppe, France on 15 August in 1892, Louis de Broglie grew up in a rich, aristocratic family.
 He chose to study history after passing his school-leaving certificate in 1909 and he obtained a degree in history in 1910.

 Broglie soon gained an interest in science and acquired a degree in physics in 1913.
 During the World War I, he was enlisted in the French Army.
 He was posted in the Eiffel Tower, where he had plenty of time to carry out experiments in radio communications and engineering.
 After the war, Broglie started working with his brother, Maurice, in his lab.

 Contributions and Achievements:

-Most of the work in Maurice’s lab involved X-rays, which made him think about the dual nature of light; more particularly the wave–particle duality.
+Most of the work in Maurice’s lab involved X-rays, which made Louis think about the dual nature of light; more particularly the wave–particle duality.
 Broglie soon suggested in his thesis for a doctorate degree that matter, also, might behave in a similar manner.
+His thesis, “Recherches sur la théorie des quanta” (Research on the Theory of the Quanta), centered on his revolutionary theory of electron waves.
 When the French Academy became aware of his theory of electron waves, it caught Albert Einstein’s attention, who had high praise for Broglie’s bold ideas.
 That inspired the birth of wave mechanics.